electrovir/element-vir/packages/element-vir/README.md

 ## Custom Type Requirements

-Use `wrapDefineElement` to compose `defineElement` and `defineElementNoInputs`.
+Use `wrapDefineElement` to compose `defineElement`.
 This is particularly useful to adding restrictions on the element `tagName`, but it can be used for restricting any of the type parameters:

 <!-- example-link: src/readme-examples/my-custom-define.ts -->